concise-studio/concise-antispam/readme.txt

 1. Upload plugin to plugins directory
 2. Active plugin through the "Plugins" menu in WordPress

+== Formidable Forms integration ==

+For proper work disable the honeypot checking in the forms

 == Frequently Asked Questions ==